seitseman-niksaria/documentation/seitseman-niksaria-readme.md

 Kalusteassari / Furniture Assistant was created during Haaga-Helia's Software Project 2 -course (10 ECTS) in fall 2023.
 It is a team project of seven students.

 This project was commissioned by Nikari Oy and Woodnotes Oy.
-The purpose of the project was to create a mobile app where the user could utilize the camera of their own device to get upkeep instructions of the furniture pictured.
+The purpose of the project was to create a mobile app where the user could utilize the camera of their device to get upkeep instructions for the furniture pictured.
 The app is supposed to offer a quick and easy way to find information about the furniture and give instructions on upkeep and cleaning.
-The main function of the app is to make it easier for the furniture owners to keep their furniture long-lasting and beautiful.
+The main function of the app is to make it easier for furniture owners to keep their furniture long-lasting and beautiful.

-On this page you will find information and instructions on the created mobile app.
+On this page, you will find information and instructions on the created mobile app.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>